xpocketmc/XPocketMP-server/CONTRIBUTING.md

 ### Requirements
 The following are required as a minimum for pull requests.
 PRs that don't meet these requirements will be declined unless updated to meet them.

-- **All code must be licensed under the [LGPLv3 license](LICENSE)** as per PocketMine-MP's own license, or a compatible license.
+- **All code must be licensed under the [LGPLv3 license](LICENSE)** as per xpocketmp-MP's own license, or a compatible license.
-  - By proposing a pull request, you agree to your code being distributed within PocketMine-MP under the same license.
+  - By proposing a pull request, you agree to your code being distributed within xpocketmp-MP under the same license.
   - If you take code from other projects, that code MUST be licensed under an LGPL-compatible license.
 - **PRs should be about ONE thing**
   - If you want to make multiple changes, those changes should each be contributed as separate pull requests. **DO NOT** mix unrelated changes.